thom4parisot/thom4.net/source/_posts/2017/without-a-home.md

 * I spoke at _3 meetups_ (Grenoble, Montpellier and Toulouse);
 * I discovered _4 co-operative coworking venues_ ([La Myne](https://twitter.com/lamyne_) in Villeurbanne/Lyon, [la Coop](http://www.la-coop.net/) in Grenoble, [la Cordée](http://www.la-cordee.net/cordee/lyon/la-cordee-liberte-guillotiere/) in Lyon, le [Yelloworking](http://yelloworking.com/) in Aix-en-Provence);
 * I worked in _7 office locations_ ([beta.gouv.fr](https://beta.gouv.fr/), [Jolicode](https://jolicode.com/), [Matlo](https://www.matlo.com/), [ByteClub](http://byteclub.fr/), [Clever Cloud](https://www.clever-cloud.com/), [Alwaysdata](https://www.alwaysdata.com/), [/ut7](https://ut7.fr/));
-* its costed me _309.40€ of train tickets_ between January and March to move around (slighlty less than 2 months of [London Zone 1-3 Monthly Travelcard](https://tfl.gov.uk/fares-and-payments/fares/tube-dlr-lo-fares#on-this-page-0)).
+* it cost me _309.40€ of train tickets_ between January and March to move around (slightly less than 2 months of [London Zone 1-3 Monthly Travelcard](https://tfl.gov.uk/fares-and-payments/fares/tube-dlr-lo-fares#on-this-page-0)).

 The nomadic residency was not all about work.
 It was also about **spending quality time with the hosts** who kindly offered me a few nights at their place, from an overnight stay to a week-end with some strolls and cooking time in common.
 The vast majority of my accomodations happened via _spontaneous offers_.
 It was not far different from using [CouchSurfing](https://www.couchsurfing.com/) if we think about it.